amazon-archives/deploy-manage-microservices-on-ecs-and-fargate/lab-guides/codepipeline.md

 ## Task 2 - Create the CodeBuild Project

-The CloudFormation stack created at the begining of the section created the prerequisites for the CodeBuild Project.
+The CloudFormation stack created in the previous task created the prerequisites for the CodeBuild Project.
 The prerequisites include:

-- **CodePipeline Artifact S3 Bucket** - The CodeBuild output artifact is stored in this S3 Bucket.
+- **CodePipeline Artifact S3 Bucket** - The CodeBuild output artifact are stored in a S3 Bucket.
-- **CodeBuild CloudWatch Log Group** - CodeBuild project build logs are sent to this Log Group.
+- **CodeBuild CloudWatch Log Group** - CodeBuild project logs are sent to CloudWatch logs
-- **IAM Service Role for CodeBuild** - CodeBuild will need IAM permission to pull the image from ECR, put the build artifact to the Artifact S3 Bucket and write build logs to CloudWatch Logs.
+- **IAM Service Role for CodeBuild** - CodeBuild will need IAM permission to push the  container image to ECR, put any build artifact to the Artifact S3 Bucket and write build logs to CloudWatch Logs.

 A **buildspec.yml** file is located in the **user-interface-service** folder.
 This file provides the build instructions to the CodeBuild service.